aarati-K/hashjoin/README.md

 # Canonical PK-FK Hashjoin

-This is an implementation of the canonical join query, namely:
+This is an implementation of the canonical join query:
 ```
 SELECT *
 FROM R, S
 WHERE R.pk = S.fk
 ```
-Here R, S are the dimension and fact tables respectively with a primary key-foreign key (PK-FK) dependency.
-We implement the canonical hash join algorithm, which involves building a hash table from the keys in R, followed by probing the hash table for the rows in S. We assume that R and S have two columns (key, payload) with 8-byte attributes (16-byte tuples).
+where the dimension table `R` and fact table `S` have a primary key-foreign key (PK-FK) dependency.
+We implement the canonical hash join algorithm, which involves building a hash table from the keys in `R`, followed by probing the hash table for the rows in `S`.
+We assume that `R` and `S` have two columns (key, payload) with 8-byte integer attributes (16-byte tuples).

-Skew can arise in PK-FK relations when some keys occur more frequently than others in the outer relation S. Internally, we use [Wiscer](https://github.com/aarati-K/wiscer) to generate data with different levels of skew.
+Skew can arise in PK-FK relations when some keys occur more frequently than others in the outer relation `S`.
+Internally, we use [Wiscer](https://github.com/aarati-K/wiscer) to generate data with different levels of skew.

 We test two hash table implementations:
 * *Default hashjoin* uses the vanilla implementation of chained hash table.